 It’s a shame that people choose a free blog host because they imagine the cost of a paid hosting site is horrendous.
 In reality, there are lots of good hosting providers offering several levels of paid services, so there’s something to suit all budgets.

-Here we look at good alternatives to free sites which are both affordable and easy to use, so well worth using from the very beginning of your blogging career.
+Here we look at good alternatives to free sites that are both affordable and easy to use, so well worth using from the very beginning of your blogging career.

 Javapipe is the first choice for Java-based sites, with an attractive entry package starting from less than $6 a month!
 This includes adequate space for storage and bandwidth for traffic, and upgrades to bigger options are only a couple of dollars more.
 Unlike free sites, you won’t have the worry of slow loading times driving traffic away, or having to wait weeks for a response from customer service.